mretegan/pymca/CONTRIBUTING.rst

 Availability
 ############

-New versions of PyMca5 will be distributed via GitHub releases.
+New versions of PyMca5 will be distributed via GitHub releases at https://github.com/silx-kit/pymca/releases.

-Older versions (<5.9.5) are available at https://sourceforge.net/projects/pymca/files/pymca/PyMca5.9.4/
+Older versions (pre 5.9.5) are available at https://sourceforge.net/projects/pymca/files/pymca.